tldawson/coin_tracker/README.md

 # coin_tracker

+*This module is unmaintained and non-working.
+When it was created, there weren't any modules to check the balances or prices of coins other than Bitcoin.
+Since then, it has been superceded by the [coin_balance](https://py3status.readthedocs.io/en/latest/modules.html#coin-balance) and [coin_market](https://py3status.readthedocs.io/en/latest/modules.html#coin-market) modules that come bundled with py3status.*

 Display information about coin balances, prices, and percent change in price.
-Designed for [i3status](https://github.com/i3/i3status) using [py3status](https://github.com/ultrabug/py3status).
+Designed for [py3status](https://github.com/ultrabug/py3status).

 Configuration parameters:
     - `coin` Required.
 Which coin to display info about.